 Making education more accessible to the masses may seem like a global epidemic to be dealt with by the bigwigs, but you’ll be happy to know that you can be part of the solution.
 Here are a few things you can you do to contribute to this cause:

-2. Become a positive role model to kids: By dedicating yourself to the pursuit of continual learning and education, you set a positive example to those around you.
-You can share your knowledge and wisdom with younger generations by giving them inside tips on how to deal with common challenges and issues that they might encounter along the way.
+2. Become a positive role model to kids: By dedicating yourself to the pursuit of education, you set a positive example to those around you.
+You can share your knowledge and wisdom with younger generations.
 The youngsters of today are in deep need of positive role models who can steer them away from the shallow mindset driven by social media and pop culture, and towards more intellectual themes in life that engage their minds in deeper and more meaningful ways.

 3. Combat ignorance whenever you encounter it: All forms of ignorance and prejudices are rooted in the lack of knowledge and fear.
 If you encounter a judgmental individual who demonstrates these characteristics, take the initiative to enlighten them with the information and perspectives that can offer them a different point of view.
-Of course, you can’t force someone to change how they think within a short span of time, but planting the seeds could initiate a positive shift in their thinking.
-You’ll also feel satisfied that you stood by your principles as an ambassador of love.
+Of course, you can’t instantly change someone’s mind, but you can plant seeds that makes them gradually come around.

 Education should ultimately equip us with skills and information needed to address social, economic, environmental and health problems.
-Because we know that there are differences in culture, color and beliefs; we all belong to one family.
+We should be able to see through our differences in culture, color and beliefs; and remember that we all belong to one family.

 All my best on your journey,